-If you built up membership in the LGPS before 1 April 2015 then you will have membership in the final salary scheme.
-These benefits have a different Normal Pension Age, which for most members is age 65.
+If you built up membership in the LGPS before 1 April 2015 then you will have membership in the earlier career average scheme.
+These benefits have a different Normal Pension Age, which is age 65.

 Will my pension be reduced if I voluntarily retire before my Normal Pension Age?